Banana Nut Muffins

 Just like tons of zucchini in the garden doesn’t always have to be about zucchini bread.
 It can also be about zucchini ravioli and summer pasta salad.

-Ok, now why I love these muffins so much– while I would never turn away a loaf of banana bread, there’s something special about these little muffins.
+While I would never turn away a loaf of banana bread, there’s something special about these little muffins.
 The tops get toasty with the pecans and they turn a little bit crunchy with all that brown sugar business going on.

 Slightly crunchy tops making way to moist and fluffy banana centers.